antonrh/anydi/docs/usage/scopes.md

     assert user.tenant_id == "tenant-1"
 ```

-The `FromContext[T]` marker tells AnyDI that:
+The `from_context=True` option tells AnyDI that:

 1. The `Request` type will be provided via `context.set()` at runtime
-2. The provider should wait for this value from the scoped context
+2. No factory function is needed - instances are set directly in the context
 3. A `LookupError` will be raised if the value is not set before resolution

 This makes the dependency explicit and type-safe.
-Without `FromContext`, unregistered dependencies will raise an error at provider registration time.
+The `from_context` option can only be used with scoped contexts (like `request`), not with `singleton` or `transient` scopes.

 ## Custom Scopes